The gentleman's agreement

 During these meetings, Friedman asks about the differences

 between the various machine variants and about the customers

 that these machines are sold to.
-Finally, he makes the proposal
+Finally, he puts the authorised

 At this point in time, the factory in Stockholm (Sweden) is manufacturing

 machines per month.
 Besides these machines, the Stockholm plant has also